A topic from the subject of Analysis in Chemistry.

 Equipment and Techniques

-There are a variety of different equipment and techniques that are used in nanotechnology and chemistry.
+There are a variety of different equipment and techniques used in nanotechnology and chemistry.
 These include:

 • Atomic force microscopy (AFM): AFM is a technique that uses a sharp tip to scan the surface of a material.
 This tip can be used to image the surface of a material, as well as to measure its roughness and other properties.